 System notifications are generated when a failure of some sort is detected by Anodot.
-They typically indicate that the relevant stream is currently in an error state and not collecting data correctly.
+They typically indicate that the relevant stream (or agent pipeline) is currently in an error state and is not collecting data correctly.

 For example, if there are connection issues or the stream has stopped reporting metrics, messages similar to those displayed in the Types of notifications section below are generated.
 Similarly, system notification messages are generated when you have exceeded your account metric limits.